 Once a patient with breast implants or tissue expanders complains of possible BIA-ALCL symptoms, a physician will try to diagnose the condition with steps such as a physical exam, taking medical images of the breasts, and analyzing the fluids or tissues around the implants.
 Drawing a fluid sample and sending it to a lab, for example, could help a doctor discover if the fluid contains the marker for anaplastic large cell lymphoma.
 This tumor marker is the CD30 antigen.
 If lab results come back positive for this marker, the patient could have anaplastic large cell lymphoma.

 Again, BIA-ALCL is not breast cancer.
 Aside from seeing a doctor if a patient experiences potential symptoms of BIA-ALCL, every woman over the age of 50 should also receive mammograms to check for breast cancer.
 Breast implants could make it more difficult to spot tumors in breast tissues.
 An experienced mammography technician, however, will know how to move the implant out of the way of the imaging technology to get a clearer picture of the underlying tissues.
-Knowing the possible complications breast implants could cause can help you stay on top of your health and well-being.
+Knowing the possible complications a breast implant could cause can help you stay on top of your health and well-being.

 The Allergan recall highlights the possible threat of anaplastic large cell lymphoma with breast implants.
-Note that while there have been hundreds of recorded cases of this type of lymphoma connected to breast implants, the risk of developing this disease is still very low.
+Note that while there have been hundreds of confirmed cases of this type of lymphoma connected to breast implants, the risk of developing this disease is still very low.
 Hundreds of thousands of women have received breast implants and only 573 have been diagnosed with BIA-ALCL.

 FDA data, however, shows 33 deaths from BIA-ALCL.
 Of these deaths, researchers only know the manufacturer’s name in 13 cases.
 In 12 of these 13 cases, the breast implant brand was Allergan.
 Early recognition and diagnosis are critical for patients with BIA-ALCL.
-Knowing the symptoms of this type of cancer can help you seek a physician’s assistance right away.
-As soon as you notice any pain, tenderness, swelling or other issues with your breast implants, make an appointment for an evaluation.
+Knowing the symptoms of this rare cancer can help you seek a physician’s assistance right away.
+As soon as you notice any pain, tenderness, swelling or other issues with your breast implant, make an appointment for an evaluation.
 The removal of your implants or tissue expanders may be necessary to treat your disease.

-In most cases of BIA-ALCL, the removal of breast implants and scar capsules is enough to eradicate cancer cells.
+In most cases of BIA-ALCL, the removal of the implants and scar capsules is enough to eradicate cancer cells.
 BIA-ALCL is usually present in these areas, not in the patient’s breast tissues.
 Removing the scar capsule takes a more extensive surgical procedure than removing the implants alone.
 In more serious cases, the patient may also require additional treatments such as chemotherapy to fight the cancer.

 If you think you may have BIA-ALCL, your doctor can refer you to a specialist for further tests.
 A lymphoma specialist can test fluid or tissue samples and take other steps to diagnose you with BIA-ALCL.
 If you do have this disease, follow the specialist’s instructions for how to proceed.
-Most patients will require removal of the breast implants to treat BIA-ALCL.
+Most patients will require removal of the implants to treat BIA-ALCL.

 If you do not have BIA-ALCL, but still worry about developing this disease as someone with Allergan breast implants or expanders, talk to your doctor about your options.
 In the Allergan recall announcement, the FDA did not recommend patients with Allergan breast implants to get the implants removed or replaced if they were not experiencing any symptoms.
 However, this is your choice.
 You may want to schedule removal for peace of mind, even without symptoms.
 Whether you choose to keep or remove your implants, contact an attorney for assistance with a potential claim.